What Are Cvc Words For Kindergarten

 The effectiveness of teaching CVC words is supported by research in cognitive psychology and literacy.
 Studies have shown that explicit and systematic phonics instruction, which includes CVC words, leads to significant gains in reading achievement.
 Here are some key scientific foundations:

 • The Simple View of Reading: This model posits that reading comprehension is the product of decoding skills and language comprehension.
-CVC words directly address the decoding component, providing children with the foundational skills needed to unlock written language.
+CVC words directly address the decoding component, providing children with the foundational skills needed to reach written language.

 • Phonological Awareness Theory: This theory emphasizes the importance of phonological awareness, which includes phonemic awareness, in reading acquisition.
 CVC words provide a structured and accessible way for children to develop and practice phonological awareness skills.